alonitac/CourseOnboardingUPES/README.md

 First, you have to have access to Linux operating system (OS).
 Throughout this course we will be using **Ubuntu**, which is a common [distribution of Linux](https://en.wikipedia.org/wiki/Linux_distribution).
 We recommend using either version **20.04** or **22.04**, to your choice.
 Below you'll find various ways to install Ubuntu.
+Please make sure you install it before the course starts, so we can start smoothly.

+Feel free to [open an issue](https://github.com/alonitac/CourseOnboardingUPES/issues) if you're facing installation problems.

 ### Virtualized Ubuntu using VirtualBox